just1ncannady/AlexaInSpace2022/_sources/lesson-plans/01-04-tea-lesson-plan-3.rst

 			<td style="width:14%"><a href="../index.html" class="w3-bar-item w3-button">Alexa in Space Overview</a></td>
 			<td style="width:14%"><a href="01-00-tea-welcome.html" class="w3-bar-item w3-button">Welcome</a></td>
 			<td style="width:14%"><a href="01-01-tea-getting-started.html" class="w3-bar-item w3-button">Getting Started</a></td>
-			<td style="width:14%"><a href="01-02-tea-lesson-plan-1.html" class="w3-bar-item w3-button w3-dark-grey">Lesson Plan 1: Intro to AI and Alexa</a></td>
+			<td style="width:14%"><a href="01-02-tea-lesson-plan-1.html" class="w3-bar-item w3-button">Lesson Plan 1: Intro to AI and Alexa</a></td>
 			<td style="width:14%"><a href="01-03-tea-lesson-plan-2.html" class="w3-bar-item w3-button">Lesson Plan 2: Biases in AI</a></td>
-			<td style="width:14%"><a href="01-04-tea-lesson-plan-3.html" class="w3-bar-item w3-button">Lesson Plan 3: AI in Space Travel</a></td>
+			<td style="width:14%"><a href="01-04-tea-lesson-plan-3.html" class="w3-bar-item w3-button w3-dark-grey">Lesson Plan 3: AI in Space Travel</a></td>
 			</tr>
 		</table>
 		</div>
 	</div>

-Lesson Plan 1 - Intro to AI and Alexa
+Lesson Plan 3 - AI in Space Travel
 =====================================

 .. raw:: html

-    <p class="overview">In this lesson, students will be introduced to AI and explore how Alexa could be used in space travel.
-You should review the lesson plan and slides as well as try completing <a href="../lessons/01-01-stu-intro-to-ai-and-alexa.html" target="_blank">the student lesson</a> your self.
+    <p class="overview">In this lesson, students will learn about milestones being achieved by the Artemis space program.
+They will also use that newfound knowledge to program an Alexa skill that shares random facts about space.
+You should review the lesson plan and slides as well as try completing <a href="../lessons/01-03-stu-ai-in-space-travel.html" target="_blank">the student lesson</a> yourself.
 After reviewing the student lesson and teacher materials, answer the reflection questions at the bottom of this page.</p>

 	<h3>Materials</h3>
 	<ul>